Kieran McKenna: Ipswich's inspirational manager in the words of his players

 "I spoke to the manager and got a real good connection with him from seeing him for the first time," Hutchinson told Sky Sports in March.

-"And I thought, you know, this could be the best place for myself.
+"And I thought, you know, this could be the best place for me.

 "He's been in the academy, he knows how the young boys are.
 So I thought he made it a no-brainer to come here."